 New download animation?

 Then there's this one odd tip we got that shows off a potentially new download progress/animation style.
 We haven't seen this anywhere else, so we're taking it with a grain of salt, but if you check the screenshot below, you can see the download progress in a circle around the Clash Royale icon on the top left.
 I definitely prefer the progress bar, but if the circle animation shows up when you scroll down the page and lose sight of the bar, that'd be neat.
+Update: We've received one more tip and a few screenshots showing this, so it looks like the Play Store team is still testing it.
+In this new rendition, you can see the progress percentage and total MBs below the app's name.

 Protect my updates